Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Introduction

-Recently, the ASR for the singlet current was used to study the role of gluon and electromagnetic anomalies in the processes with real photons $\eta,\eta\rightarrow \gamma\gamma$ \cite{Khlebtsov:2018roy}.
-We found that the gluon anomaly contribution is small in comparison with the electromagnetic one.
+Recently, the ASR for the singlet current was used to study the role of strong and electromagnetic anomalies in the processes with real photons $\eta,\eta\rightarrow \gamma\gamma$ \cite{Khlebtsov:2018roy}.
+We found that the strong anomaly contribution to these processes is small in comparison with the electromagnetic one.

-In this paper, using the same framework we are going to generalize the obtained results and consider the case of one virtual photon.
-Combining ASRs for all three currents and incorporating the quark-hadron duality we derive relations between the pseudoscalar TFFs and matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$.
+In this paper, using the same framework, we are going to generalize the obtained results and consider the case of one virtual photon.
+Combining ASRs for all three currents and incorporating the quark-hadron duality, we derive relations between the pseudoscalar TFFs and matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$.
 Then, using the experimental data for the TFFs, we study the properties of this matrix element at different photon virtualities.

-The paper is organized as follows: in Section \ref{sec2} the hadrons contributions and duality intervals are studied; the Section \ref{sec3} is dedicated to analysis of the gluon anomaly contribution in the space-like region; in Section \ref{sec4} the analytic continuation of the ASRs to the time-like region is considered and the investigation of the gluon anomaly properties in this region is carried out.
-The last Section \ref{last} is for summary and outlook.
+The paper is organized as follows: in Sec. \ref{sec2}, the hadrons contributions and duality intervals are studied.
+Section \ref{sec3} is dedicated to analysis of the strong anomaly contribution in the spacelike region.
+The analytic continuation of the ASRs to the timelike region is considered and the investigation of the strong anomaly properties in this region is carried out in Sec. \ref{sec4}.
+The last Sec. \ref{last} summarizes the results.